-The geometric complexity results in an architecture capable not only of reflecting the virtues of this raw material in terms of a specific morphology but also its materiality, by using different shapes and colors.
+The geometric complexity results in an architecture capable not only of reflecting the virtues of this raw material in terms of a specific morphology, but also its materiality, by using different shapes and colours.
 As a result, the envelope demonstrates the performance of the product and the many formal possibilities it offers as a support for surface engravings.
 At the same time, it can be adapted with a wide variety of transparencies and gemstone shades.
-Thus, the exhibition space is surrounded by a series of folds that house the different programs: a permanent exhibition area, a meeting room, interactive screens, a storage space, and a corporate zone.
+Thus, the exhibition space is surrounded by a series of folds that house the different programmes: a permanent exhibition area, a meeting room, interactive screens, a storage space, and a corporate zone.

 The geometry is inspired by the crystalline forms of silica, the base component of glass.
-Its properties are transferred onto the stand, making it into a large-scale digital geode.
-From this digital geode, a sculpted and modeled geometry rises in a process that is like a jeweler cutting a diamond: each polyhedral volume in the design is given its own value and identity.
+Its properties are transferred onto the stand, transforming it into a large-scale digital geode.
+From this digital geode, a sculpted and modeled geometry rises in a process that is similar to the one used by a jeweler cutting a diamond: each polyhedral volume in the design is given its own value and identity.
 The general volume of the project is formed by a structural mesh made from bars and nodes in a steel sheet; each of the glass pieces is hung onto this structure, maintaining a series of very precise dry joints.
-The glass panes incorporate different geometries, finishes, and dimensions, classified into three types, apart from the company’s corporate colors.
+The glass panes incorporate different geometries, finishes, and dimensions, classified into three types, apart from the company’s corporate colours.
 Thus, there are yellow flat pieces and folded orange pieces comprised of two different faces connected by a fold.
 The remaining group is made up of blue spherical pieces, with convex surfaces, where the central curve can reach up to 20 cm in length.
 All the glass pieces have their own identity and have been acid etched with a pattern, which generates a wide variety of transparencies across their surfaces.

 The definition of the construction process implies this transformation from the virtual to the real, in which all the materials embody their specific characteristics, weights, strengths, and maximum production dimensions.
 Beginning with those parameters, the structure is shaped from a steel frame, folded, and screwed together to make a mesh capable of supporting the weight of the glazed surfaces.
 Subsequently, the glass pieces are hung to generate the enclosure, locking the structure into a more resistant and stable whole.